mongodb/terraform-provider-mongodbatlas/website/docs/r/federated_settings_org_role_mapping.html.markdown

 * `external_group_name` - Unique human-readable label that identifies the identity provider group to which this role mapping applies.
 * `role_assignments` - Atlas roles and the unique identifiers of the groups and organizations associated with each role.
 * `group_id` - Unique identifier of the project that owns this Role Mapping Configuration.
-* `role` - Specifies the Role that is attached to the Role Mapping.
+* `roles` - Specifies the Roles that are attached to the Role Mapping.

 ## Attributes Reference